zongyz/react-sortablejs/README.md

 ## Examples

 ### Uncontrolled Component
-An uncontrolled component allows Sortable to touch DOM nodes.
-It's useful when you don't need to maintain state change.
+An uncontrolled component allows [Sortable](https://github.com/RubaXa/Sortable) to touch DOM nodes.
+It's useful when you don't need to maintain any state changes.

 ```js
 import React from 'react';